Story: Large forest birds

 Hauntingly beautiful songsters, the North Island kōkako (Callaeas wilsoni) and South Island kōkako (C. cinerea) are wattlebirds.

-The other New Zealand wattlebirds are the rare saddleback (Philesturnus carunculatus) and the extinct huia (Heteralocha acutirostris).
-Together they form the endemic Callaeatidae family.
+The other New Zealand wattlebirds are the rare saddleback (Philesturnus carunculatus and P. rufusater) and the extinct huia (Heteralocha acutirostris).
+Together they form the endemic Callaeidae family.
 Not related to the Australian wattled honeyeaters, they are among New Zealand’s most ancient flying birds.
-Their ancestors may have been on the land mass that split from the supercontinent of Gondwana to become New Zealand.
+Their ancestors (which included the ancestor of the stitchbird, Notiomystis cincta) may have been on the land mass that split from the supercontinent of Gondwana to become New Zealand.

 Kōkako weigh around 230 grams and are 38 centimetres long.
 They have long legs and a long tail, and a short, strong bill.
 The North Island kōkako has distinctive blue wattles (fleshy pads hanging from each corner of the bill), while the South Island bird’s wattles were orange.
 Named the blue-wattled crow and orange-wattled crow by early Europeans, both have striking blue-grey plumage and a black face mask.

 The South Island kōkako is rarely seen, with the last accepted sighting near Reefton in 2007.
 Occasional reports of its call or other signs give tantalising hope of finding a remnant population of this blue-grey bird.

 Of all New Zealand forest birds, the kōkako is considered to have the most beautiful song.
 Bushmen called it the ‘true bellbird’ or ‘organ-bird’.
 In 1870, ornithologist Walter Buller wrote: